 season of life?
 He must work hard to ensure balance in his illustrations and application if uniting the entire church body is in view.

 The word of God was written to a group of believers.

 The word of God was written to God’s people.
 God’s people read it together and sought to obey it together.
 The weekly sermon and perhaps the weekly bible study mark the corporate reading and studying of God’s word, only for the congregation to return to studying other aspects of the word independently.
 It is certainly okay for the body to study the word personally; however, calling the congregation to study the same passage or book of the Bible will always promote unity.
 In order to accomplish this, the preacher can announce the text of his following sermon, but he should make the contents of his sermon series available ahead of time.
 (This is much easier when preaching through whole books of the Bible).
 Another option may be to emphasize corporate scripture memory

 from the upcoming week’s sermon.
 This involves planning and organization outside of an individual sermon, but it would bring the body of Christ together as it studies the word of God.

 God desires unity among His children and He never operates through division, therefore, the church must make unity a priority.
 The church will rarely prioritize something the pastor and the sermons do not.

-Justin Leach is the Young Adult Pastor at Birchman Baptist Church in Fort Worth, Texas, and a Ph.D. student in Southwestern’s School of Preaching.
+Justin Leach is the Young Adult Pastor at Birchman Baptist Church in Fort Worth, Texas, and a Ph.D. student in the Southwestern Center for Text Driven Preaching.